-And the rest of you must have registered because you want to avoid it ever happening to your Amazon store in the first place.
+And the rest of you must have registered because you want to protect your Amazon store from it ever happening in the first place.

 Cynthia: I love this quote, it definitely talks about what’s happened with the sellers community.
 When I first started talking about dirty seller tricks in 2015 people didn’t really want to hear about and they didn’t want to do anything about it.